CERTCC/SSVC/docs/howto/acuity_ramp.md

     resolution decision point provides an _appropriate_ resolution for the decision in question.

 An SSVC _acuity ramp_ is a concept that describes a series of decision functions that are increasingly more detailed and complex while addressing the same decision.
-The idea is that a decisionmaker can start with a simple decision model and then, as they become more capable of gathering and analyzing data and understanding their environment, they can move to a more complex decision model.
+The idea is that a decision maker can start with a simple decision model and then, as they become more capable of gathering and analyzing data and understanding their environment, they can move to a more detailed decision model.

 ## Acuity Tradeoffs

 In Cybersecurity Threat and Vulnerability analysis, as with most decision-making processes, the more information you have (up to a point of diminishing returns), the better your decision will be.
 However, gathering information comes at a cost, and there are always trade-offs to be made.
-There are many good reasons that decisionmakers might choose to use a lower resolution indicator that is readily available over a higher resolution indicator that comes at a high cost in terms of time, money, or effort.
+There are many good reasons that decision makers might choose to use a lower resolution indicator that is readily available over a higher resolution indicator that comes at a high cost in terms of time, money, or effort.

 One way to think about the tradeoffs in acuity is to consider the cost or difficulty of gathering and analyzing data.